jonnor/ESC-CNN-microcontroller/report/report.md

 `TODO: image of the different convolutional blocks`

 Residual connections were not tested, as the networks are relatively shallow.
-Grouped convolutions were not tested, as they are not supported by X-CUBE-AI 3.4.
+Grouped convolutions were not tested, as they are not supported by X-CUBE-AI version 3.4.

 <!--